schism-dev/schism/src/Utility/Pre-Processing/STOFS-3D-Atl-Setup/README.md

 ### Notes

-- For STOFS version `v7.4` and later, use the latest `master` branch.
+- For versions under active development, use the latest `master` branch.
+  The STOFS version under development is `v7.4`; and `v8` is only being tested on local domains.

+- For v8.*: [place holder for hash number when it is finalized]

+- For v7.4: [place holder for hash number when it is finalized]

 - For STOFS version `v7.3` and earlier, check out the corresponding historical setup scripts:
 ```bash